Metta Sandiford-Artest: Television

 In April 2010, it was announced that Artest would help develop and produce his own reality show, They Call Me Crazy, in conjunction with E1 Entertainment and Tijuana Entertainment.

 On December 18, 2010, an art show honoring Artest was held in Toronto, Canada.
 Entitled Lovable Badass, the show featured work by 30 Canadian and American artists, illustrators, painters and sculptors inspired by the athlete.
 Artest made a surprise appearance at the exhibition's opening night, commenting that "(the show) was definitely special.
 It was unexpected.
 Overwhelming."

 Artest was part of the line-up for the thirteenth season of the reality show Dancing with the Stars, though he finished in last place, being eliminated in the show's first week.

 In October 2012, he appeared as a panelist on Nickelodeon's game show Figure It Out.

 In September 2013, he made the first in a recurring series of skits on the Comedy Central sketch show Key and Peele called "Metta World News," in which he plays a newscaster.

 Peace competed against actor Skylar Astin in an episode of Spike's Lip Sync Battle that aired June 21, 2017.
 He performed Cypress Hill's "Insane in the Brain" and Katy Perry's "Roar" but did not win.

 In January 2018, it was announced that World Peace was a contestant in the first American edition of Celebrity Big Brother.
 Metta became the fourth celebrity to be evicted from the house on Day 20.
 He also appeared in the second season as part of a Head of Household competition.

+In 2023, Metta World Peace competed in season ten of The Masked Singer as the wild card contestant "Cuddle Monster" who Nick Cannon called the largest costume in this series.
+He was eliminated on "Trolls Night".